 Have you noticed thinning hair?
 Women, like men, can suffer from hair loss and thinning for different reasons, and it’s not always age-related.
 We take a look at what causes thinning hair in women, as well as ways to improve its thickness and natural-looking volume, as recommended by experts.

-DIFFERENT TYPES OF THIN HAIR
+DIFFERENT TYPES OF THINNING HAIR

 There are different reasons why your hair might appear thinner.
-Knowing what kind of thin hair you have is the first step to identifying the cause, and then finding a solution to the problem.
+Knowing what kind of thinning hair you have is the first step to identifying the cause, and then finding a solution to the problem.

 Hair production slows